-What has BHESCo been doing to accelerate the clean energy transition in rural communities?
+What has BHESCo been doing to accelerate the clean energy transition in Sussex communities?

-Since 2018, BHESCo have been working with a rural community in East Sussex to replace their oil powered heating system with efficient, low-carbon heat pumps in a way that is affordable to all residents.
+BHESCo have partnered with a number of communities in East Sussex to develop plans for replacing their fossil fuel heating systems with heat pumps, in a way that is affordable and accessible to all residents.

-To achieve this goal of a just transition, BHESCo are employing a ‘fabric-first’ approach, improving the energy efficiency of each property before installing the heat pumps.
-This is so that the heat pumps use less electricity lowering the cost of providing a comfortable level of heating for each property.
+To achieve this goal of a just transition, BHESCo recommend a ‘fabric-first’ approach, improving the energy efficiency of each property before installing the heat pumps.
+This means that heat pumps use less electricity, lowering the cost of providing a comfortable level of heating for each property.

 Fund raising mechanisms and community ownership

-The estimated cost for the project is £860,000.
-The heat network infrastructure is estimated to have a working life of 100 years, building in the flexibility to accommodate future efficient heating technologies.
-The funding will be raised via a community share offer, by a special purpose energy services social enterprise, paying investors a target interest rate of 3%.
+Heat network infrastructure is estimated to have a working life of 100 years, building in the flexibility to accommodate future efficient heating technologies.

 By raising upfront costs in this way, we present an opportunity for the community to become part-owners of the energy supply company and the heat delivery infrastructure from which they will benefit.
 They will also be directly financing the clean energy transition while benefiting financially from it.